- Room 701b, Roland Levinsky Building, Drake Circus, Plymouth, PL4 8AA

 Creative practice & artistic projects

-Recent projects include experimental image typeface PlymouthPress (2021), and the design and development of iPhone apps The Cartographer's Confession (2017), Journeyer's Guidebook (2016) The Lost Index (2015), The Letters (2014), and Cold Case 1866 (2011), which use sensors built in to consumer smartphones to deliver illusionary location-specific narratives.
-These have been produced in conjunction with researcher Emma Whittaker along with external organisations such as the Digital Cultures Research Centre Bristol, Dartington Hall Trust, Plymouth City Museum and Art Gallery, Jubilee Library Brighton and the National Museum of Denmark.
+Recent projects include experimental image typeface PlymouthPress (2021), and the design and development of iPhone apps The Cartographer's Confession (2017), Journeyer's Guidebook (2016), The Lost Index (2015), The Letters (2014), and Cold Case 1866 (2011), which use sensors built in to consumer smartphones to deliver immersive location-specific narratives.
+These have been produced in conjunction with researcher Emma Whittaker along with external organisations such as the Digital Cultures Research Centre Bristol, Dartington Hall Trust, Jubilee Library Brighton and the National Museum of Denmark.

 In 2013 He collaborated with the poet Lytton Smith and BA(Hons) Illustration students to produce the illustrated Twitter poem The Repurposed Magical Tent

 More information about James' projects can be found here.